aws-solutions/cost-optimizer-for-amazon-workspaces/README.md

 Clone the repository

 ```
-git clone git@github.com:awslabs/workspaces-cost-optimizer.git
+git clone git@github.com:aws-solutions/workspaces-cost-optimizer.git
 ```

-Create a distribution S3 bucket with the format 'MY-BUCKET-<aws_region>'.
-The solution's CloudFormation template will expect the source code to be located in this bucket. <aws_region> is where you are testing the customized solution.
+Create a distribution S3 bucket with the format `MY-BUCKET-<aws_region>`.
+The solution's cdk will expect the source code to be located in this bucket. `<aws_region>` is where you are testing the customized solution.

 Note: When you create a bucket, a randomized value unique to your environment is recommended for the bucket name.
-As a best practice, enable the server side encryption and also block the public access to the bucket.
+As a best practice, enable the server side encryption and also block public access to the bucket.

 ```
 export TEMPLATE_OUTPUT_BUCKET=<YOUR_TEMPLATE_BUCKET_NAME>
 export DIST_OUTPUT_BUCKET=<YOUR_DIST_BUCKET_NAME>
-export SOLUTION_NAME="workspaces-cost-optimizer"
+export SOLUTION_NAME="cost-optimizer-for-amazon-workspaces"
 export VERSION=<VERSION>
 ## NOTE THAT the region is appended to the DIST_BUCKET_NAME (DIST_BUCKET_NAME-REGION) when deployed, so creating a bucket with only Bucket_Name will not work.
 ```

-change the working directory to the deployment folder
+Change the working directory to the deployment folder.

 ```
 cd deployment